ePartner Involvement & Sponsorship Opportunites

 Peer Teaching Fellows

 The Peer Teaching Fellows (PTF) program is a collaboration between NC State University, Duke University, and UNC Chapel Hill to identify evidence-based practices for training undergraduate teaching assistants in introductory computer science courses to support increased student learning and diversity.
-We will be creating a community of PTFs to support students in CSC216, our second semester programming course.
+We will be creating a community of PTFs to support students in CSC216, our second-semester programming course.
 In addition to technical leadership, PTFs will be trained in communication and teamwork skills to support students in CSC216.
-Your sponsorship will cover refreshments for training workshops, weekly PTF meetings, and grading parties and other training materials.
+Your sponsorship could cover undergraduate PTFs in hourly positions, supplementing departmental TA allocations and providing additional support for student success; refreshments for training workshops, weekly PTF meetings, and other PTF events.
 Sponsors will also be invited to meet with the PTFs, a select group of undergraduate & graduate student-leaders in our department.

 Progressive Undergraduate Recruiting Dinner (12 sponsor limit)

-This intimate recruiting event is provided exclusively for CSC undergraduate students, and is targeted for the fall in the Talley Student Center on main campus.
-All sponsoring companies will be given 2-3 minutes to address students with their “Top 3 Takeaway Points” provided in lightning fashion.
+This intimate recruiting event is provided exclusively for CSC undergraduate students, and is targeted for late October in the Talley Student Center on main campus.
+Sponsors will send representatives to host tables and interact with students.
 The dinner will consist of three courses, and students will rotate to different sponsor locations for each course; two rotations based on selections they make in advance of the event.
 Your sponsorship will cover the cost of facility rental, catering, door prizes and promotional materials.
-Sponsors will be allowed to send up to two representatives to engage directly with students, and will be provided a resume book of all attendees.
+Sponsors will be expected to send up to two representatives to engage directly with students, and will be provided a resume book of all attendees.
+All sponsoring companies will be given time to address students with their “Top 3 Takeaway Points” provided in lightning fashion.

 Senior Design Center “CSC Entrepreneurs” Project